 Following our inspection, we will issue you with a draft licence called a Notice of Intention (NOI).

 There will be a 21-day consultation period after we issue the NOI.

 If you don't agree with a licence condition, you can object (make a representation) against it.
 This must be done within the 21-day consultation period.

 We will check the representation.
 Then we may amend the licence/conditions as requested or reject the representation.

-After the 21-day consultation, we will issue your HMO licence, if there are no grounds to refuse it.
+If there are no grounds to refuse it, after the 21-day consultation, we will issue your HMO licence.
 You will receive a Notice to Grant (NOG).

 You have the right of appeal against conditions on the licence.
 This must be done within 28 days of the issue of the licence.

 Displaying your licence